How To Deal With Difficult Employees

 • Know when to say goodbye.
 Work to resolve any difficulties or problems causing the employee’s negativity, and if the toxic behaviour continues, be prepared to let the employee go.
 If addressing the root cause of the employee’s unhappiness has not worked, it is important to decide whether you will take steps to dismiss the employee.

-If you are planning to dismiss an employee, you should first work out how long they have been employed by you.
+If you are considering dismissing an employee due to challenging behaviours, an initial consideration will be how long they have been employed by you.
 If they have less than two years’ service, they cannot typically claim unfair dismissal.
 Providing there is no discrimination involved, you can dismiss them by giving them either statutory notice or the amount of notice they are entitled to receive under their contract.
-That said, it is always wise to seek legal advice before making any rash decisions because you may still find yourself in the grips of an employment tribunal.
+That said, it is always wise to seek legal advice to ensure all risks have been considered.

 • Issue a final written warning.
 This must set out the nature of the poor performance or misconduct and the change in behaviour that is expected with a final timescale.
 The warning should set out the consequences of failing to improve, such as dismissal or demotion.